 Use our checklist to avoid unpleasant surprises and ensure predictable profits when you launch new fitness services or wellness programs.

 Addressing all 10 steps with very specific answers is crucial to your success.
-To help illustrate the types of details you have to determine upfront, we are using a yoga program for expectant moms and dads as our example.
+To help illustrate the types of details you have to determine upfront, let’s say you want to roll out a yoga program for expectant moms and dads.

 1. What exactly are you selling?

 Get specific about the features of the new service.

 How often will yoga sessions meet and for how long?
 Who exactly will lead them?
 What type of instruction will they provide?
 Exactly what will participants do?
 What materials will you give attendees?
 What supplies will you need for each session?
 Will you offer support outside of class via phone or e-mail?
 Is childcare included?
 Are other products or services, either from your business or others, bundled into this program?